l3af-project/l3af-arch/discussions/prog_repo.md

 ### Define trust

-In this context, trusted user and contributor is defined as authorised registered user to the system, who has credentials to login with RBAC restrictions.
-Contributor can be given access to a set of trusted keys.
+In this context, a trusted user and contributor is defined as an authorised user registered to the system, who has credentials to log in with RBAC restrictions.
+A contributor can be given access to a set of trusted keys.

 ### Running L3AFD in trusted mode